 Cinnamon is one of the most popular spices.
 It’s popular during the fall and winter months when it is found in many baked goods and hot beverages.
 But people consume this spice year round because it’s so tasty.
 But did you know that it’s also good for your health?

 There are several types of cinnamon.
 But the two most common are Ceylon and Cassia.
-Ceylon is considered to be true cinnamon.
+Ceylon is considered to be the true type.
 But Cassia is more readily available and less expensive.

 Here’s how cinnamon can benefit your health